German Commercial Code definition

 • Uniform means outer garments, including appropriate work footwear, which are required to be worn exclusively while carrying out the duties and responsibilities of the position and which are different from the design or fashion of the general population.
 This definition includes items that serve to identify the person, agency, functions performed, position, or time in service.
 Unit 13 employees shall be responsible for the purchase of required uniforms as a condition of employment.
 Unit 13 employees shall wear their required uniforms only in an official capacity.

-• UCC means the Uniform Commercial Code as in effect in any applicable jurisdiction.
+• UCC means the Uniform Commercial Code as from time to time in effect in the specified jurisdiction.

 • Judicial Code means title 28 of the United States Code, 28 U.S.C. §§ 1–4001.